HirotoShioi/scrapbox/README.md

 - When parsing commonmark, it cannot render relative link correctly.
 - When parsing scrapbox, some of the inline styles cannot be parsed correctly
 - When using `scrapboxToCommonmark`, it will not render the `THUMBNAIL` correctly.
-This is due to the library missing the url parsing logic therefore the parser cannot know whether the given url isn a image url.
+This is due to the library missing the url parsing logic therefore the parser cannot know whether the given url is an image url so it'll render as an simple url.
 Fixing this issue is the highest priority.